Kotlin/kotlinx.serialization/docs/topics/serialization-transform-json.md

 {kotlin-runnable="true}

-> When serializing an object directly, you need to explicitly pass the custom serializer to the `Json.encodeToString()`
+> When serializing an object directly, you need to explicitly pass the custom serializer to the `encodeToString()`
 > function to ensure that the custom serialization logic is applied.
-For more information, see the [Passing a serializer manually](serializers.md#passing-a-serializer-manually) section.
+For more information, see the [Pass serializers manually](third-party-classes.html#pass-serializers-manually) section.
 >
-{type="note"}
+{style="note"}

 <!--- > You can get the full code [here](../../guide/example/example-json-transform-03.kt). -->